BV-BRC/BV-BRC-Docs/docroot/quick_references/services/primer_design_service.md

 **Concentration of DNTPs:** The millimolar concentration of the sum of all deoxyribonucleotide triphosphates.

 *More details on primer3 settings can be found on the [primer3 manual page [5]](https://primer3.org/manual.html#PRIMER_DNA_CONC).*

+## Output

+Output options can be specified using the parameters shown below:

+**Output Folder:** The workspace folder where results will be placed.

+**Output Name:** The name users specify for the completed job.

 ### Buttons